The wisconsin delegation

 District 3 - U.S. Rep. derrick van orden (r)

-Representing southwestern and western Wisconsin as a freshman Congressman, Derrick Van Orden is a retired Navy SEAL who did five combat tours during his military career.
+Representing southwestern and western Wisconsin as a second-term Congressman, Derrick Van Orden is a retired Navy SEAL who did five combat tours during his military career.
 Van Orden wrote about his career in a published book.
-A graduate of Excelsior University, the Congressman is married, the father of four, and serves on the Agriculture Committee and the Transportation and Infrastructure Committee.
+A graduate of Excelsior University, the Congressman is married, the father of four, and serves on the Agriculture Committee; the Armed Services Committee; and the Veterans’ Affairs Committee.

 Thomas Take: Safe Bet Republican